tylerharter/cs320/s21/p5/README.md

 Make sure to use the function object, we do not call the function.
 Example: (object: function_example vs calling: function_example() --> (FuncAnimation(…, func_example, …), not FuncAnimation(…, func_example(), …)))

-The final thing should look something like [this](https://tyler.caraza-harter.com/cs320/s20/materials/p4-vid.html).

 ```@click.command()
    @click.argument('zipname')
    @click.argument('vidname')